Citalopram: Administration

 Citalopram is typically taken in one dose, either in the morning or evening.
 It can be taken with or without food.
 Its absorption does not increase when taken with food, but doing so can help prevent nausea.
-Nausea is often caused when the 5HT3 receptors actively absorb free serotonin, as this receptor is present within the digestive tract.
-The 5HT3 receptors stimulate vomiting.
-This side effect, if present, should subside as the body adjusts to the medication.
+Nausea is often caused when the 5-HT3 receptors actively absorb free serotonin, as this receptor is present within the digestive tract.

 Adverse effects

 Citalopram theoretically causes side effects by increasing the concentration of serotonin in other parts of the body (e.g., the intestines).
 Other side effects, such as increased apathy and emotional flattening, may be caused by the decrease in dopamine release associated with increased serotonin.
 Citalopram is also a mild antihistamine, which may be responsible for some of its sedating properties.

 Other common side effects of citalopram include drowsiness, insomnia, nausea, weight changes (usually weight gain), increase in appetite, vivid dreaming, frequent urination, dry mouth, increased sweating, trembling, diarrhea, excessive yawning, severe tinnitus, and fatigue.
 Less common side effects include bruxism, vomiting, cardiac arrhythmia, blood pressure changes, dilated pupils, anxiety, mood swings, headache, hyperactivity and dizziness.
 Rare side effects include convulsions, hallucinations, severe allergic reactions and photosensitivity.
 If sedation occurs, the dose may be taken at bedtime rather than in the morning.
-Some data suggests citalopram may cause nightmares.
+Some data suggest citalopram may cause nightmares.
 Citalopram is associated with a higher risk of arrhythmia than other SSRIs.

 Citalopram and other SSRIs can induce a mixed state, especially in those with undiagnosed bipolar disorder.

 According to an article published in 2020, one of the other rare side effects of Citalopram could be triggering visual snow syndrome; which does not resolve after the discontinuation of the medicine.

 Sexual dysfunction

-Sexual dysfunction is often a side effect with SSRIs.
-Some people experience persistent sexual side effects after they stop taking SSRIs.
-This is known as Post-SSRI Sexual Dysfunction (PSSD).
-Common symptoms in these cases include genital anesthesia, erectile dysfunction, anhedonia, decreased libido, premature ejaculation, vaginal lubrication issues, and nipple insensitivity in women.
-The prevalence of PSSD is unknown, and there is no established treatment.
+Sexual dysfunction is often a side effect of SSRIs.
+Some people experience persistent sexual side effects when taking SSRIs or after discontinuing them.
+Symptoms of medication-induced sexual dysfunction from antidepressants include difficulty with orgasm, erection, or ejaculation.
+Other symptoms may be genital anesthesia, anhedonia, decreased libido, vaginal lubrication issues, and nipple insensitivity in women.
+Rates are unknown, and there is no established treatment.

 Abnormal heart rhythm

 In August 2011, the FDA announced, "Citalopram causes dose-dependent QT interval prolongation.
 Citalopram should no longer be prescribed at doses greater than 40 mg per day".
-A further clarification issued in March 2012, restricted the maximum dose to 20 mg for subgroups of patients, including those older than 60 years and those taking an inhibitor of cytochrome P450 2C19.7.
+A further clarification, issued in March 2012, restricted the maximum dose to 20 mg for subgroups of patients, including those older than 60 years and those taking an inhibitor of cytochrome P450 2C19.7.